 Frog Fuel Ultra contains 10 grams of protein.
 As a rule, that's not much, so if you are using Frog Fuel Ultra as a protein supplement, I think there are other alternatives out there.

 From the ingredients list below, we see that the protein is hydrolyzed collagen protein.
 The collagen is said to be “enzyme hydrolyzed” which means enzymes have been used to pre-digest or break down the collagen, presumably to make it easier to absorb or be absorbed faster.

-In healthy people, I don't know if hydrolyzed collagen is better than non-hydrolyzed collagen or other types of protein like [easyazon_link keywords=”whey protein powder” locale=”US” tag=”mscscs-20″]whey[/easyazon_link].
-Most people can break down collagen into its respective amino acids pretty easily.
+In healthy people, I don't know if hydrolyzed collagen is better than non-hydrolyzed collagen or other types of protein like.
+Most people can break down the collagen into their respective amino acids pretty easily.

 Older adults (probably not who Frog Fuel markets to) however may have digestion issues.
 In this case, maybe hydrolyzed collagen might be better absorbed.

-Collagen is an incomplete protein, meaning it's not as effective at helping build muscle as complete protein because it's missing some essential amino acids.
-Sure, the collagen can be supplemented with the amino acids it's missing, to make it “complete” and while that's good, I think collagen is used in the product for another reason – reducing arthritis pain.
+Collagen is an incomplete protein, meaning it's not as effective at helping build muscle as a complete protein because it's missing some essential amino acids.
+The collagen can be supplemented with the amino acids it's missing, to make it “complete” and while that's good, I think collagen is used in the product for another reason – reducing arthritis pain.

 Collagen has some evidence that it might help reduce arthritis pain.
 People who workout intensely -weight lifters, Navy Seals, etc., are at a greater risk of arthritis because of the wear and tear they place on their bodies.